Honors Capstone Project

 The results expressed in this study can greatly aid public relations practitioners targeting Syracuse University students.
 By forming a more comprehensive understanding of a public’s news habits and placement of trust, PR practitioners can more effectively pitch stories and plan media campaigns.
 In the age of the internet, the news landscape is in constant flux and the success of the profession of public relations depends on the ability of practitioners to understand how their intended public is responding to these changes.

 Hajjar, Jessica, "Syracuse University Trust Barometer: A Study of SU Students’ Media Consumption Habits and Trust in News" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 777.

 Creative Commons License